pmartindev/gh-parallel-ts-template/README.md

 # gh-parallel-provisioner
-A typescript app that will provision GH ES/AE repositories in parallel.
+A template for a Typescript app that will execute parallel github api calls.
+It can be ran as either a Docker container, or as a Node app.